SeregaKR/excel-to-dbf/README.md

 # excel-to-dbf
 Convert Excel to DBF using Lazarus FPSpreadSheet component.

-This is a small program to convert Excel document to DBF.
-This can be useful when you need to process a lot of Excel files and import them into database.
+This is just an experiment with Lazarus.
+It's a small program to convert Excel document to DBF.
+I used it to convert a lot of Excel files with similar structure to import them later into a database.
 My regards to user wp on the forum.

-Here ia a small program and Excel sample.
+The program and Excel sample is attached.